 Food supplements are a wonderful addition to your diet.
 But if a food supplement is loaded with artificial sweeteners and preservatives, it is not the right choice for you.
 You should choose a supplement that does not contain too many ingredients.

 ActiNovo's liquid liposomal supplements offer you higher bioavailability than traditional supplements in pill or powder form.
-We offer ActiNovo PURE, which has a natural flavour, or PLUS, which is flavoured and sweetened with natural xylitol.
+We offer ActiNovo PURE, which has a natural flavour, or PLUS, which has some extra flavour added.